Ukraine Likely to Reopen Probe of Hunter Biden Firm: Sources

 Sovereignty is not just a word here, threatened as Ukraine is by Russian President Vladimir Putin’s irredentist ambition to resurrect the Russian Empire.
 Since 2014, Ukraine has paid with thousands of lives and territory, first during the uprising on Independence Square and during the war that has raged since.

 Memories are long in such conflicts, and efforts to help are deeply appreciated.
 Nalyvaichenko says he has no ill will toward Biden.
-He remembers U.S. Vice President Joe Biden as one of the “bravest” Ukraine’s friends coming from Washington during the first and most violent year of war with the Kremlin-backed forces.
+He remembers the U.S. vice president as one of the “bravest” Ukraine friends coming from Washington during the first and most violent year of war with the Kremlin-backed forces.

 “Biden asked me about Russia’s aggression at the time when not many believed in it,” Nalyvaichenko said.
 He said Ukraine’s intelligence service shared with U.S. officials data they had at the time on Russian military forces fighting in Ukraine.